Sana-Munir-Alam/Ransomware_Simulator/README.md

 # NOTIFICATION for TEAM
-the file OOp_Applied has beend edited to now work based upon OOP principle and has most of the functionality done such as create file, encrypt file and decrypt file.
+the file OOP_Applied_2.0 has beend edited to now work based upon OOP principle and has most of the functionality done such as create file, encrypt file and decrypt file.
 The code Alhamdulillah works.

 ## OOP Principles Used